 - Improper or careless use of vacuum extractors or forceps to aid in delivery

 - Failing to prepare for a difficult birth, which can be caused by excessive weight gain in the mother

 - Failing to reposition the fetus to avoid a feet-first delivery, which can be more risky

-If you believe your child suffered a birth injury that contributed to the development of cerebral palsy, contact Janet, Jenner & Suggs’ Boston cerebral palsy attorneys for a free consultation.
+If you believe your child suffered a birth injury that contributed to the development of cerebral palsy, contact Janet, Janet & Suggs’ Boston cerebral palsy attorneys for a free consultation.

 Complete a Free Case Evaluation form to get started.

 In some cases, symptoms of cerebral palsy will subside over time.
 However, there is no cure and most people diagnosed with this disability will have to deal with it for the rest of their lives.

 Children usually begin to experience cerebral palsy symptoms before turning three years old.
 Some of the most common symptoms include:

 - Delays in the development of basic motor skills, like sitting up and crawling

 - Delays in intellectual development